Negasonic Teenage Warhead

 Negasonic Teenage Warhead (Eloise Olivia "Ellie" Phimister) is a superheroine appearing in American comic books published by Marvel Comics.
 Created by Grant Morrison and Frank Quitely, the character first appeared in New X-Men #115 (2001).
-She is named after the song "Negasonic Teenage Warhead" by Monster Magnet.
 She belongs to a subspecies of humans called mutants, who are born with superhuman abilities.
+Negasonic Teenage Warhead possesses a revolving set of powers derived from her future selves.

-Negasonic Teenage Warhead's appearance and powers were eventually altered in the comics to match her appearance in the Deadpool films with the third one set in the Marvel Cinematic Universe, in which she was portrayed by Brianna Hildebrand.
+Originally a minor character who was killed on Genosha, Negasonic Teenage Warhead was resurrected during the events of "Necrosha" and later joined the Mercs for Money.
+In the series Deadpool & the Mercs for Money, Negasonic Teenage Warhead was redesigned to resemble her appearance in the Deadpool films, in which she was portrayed by Brianna Hildebrand.

 Publication history

 Negasonic Teenage Warhead first appeared in New X-Men #115 (2001), and was created by writer Grant Morrison and artist Frank Quitely.

 Negasonic Teenage Warhead's Infinity Series comics #44 - #49, originally released in 2022, were collected and re-printed as a solo comic in November 2024.